saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 **Note**: The convention is, if the last, or in this case the only, parameter of a function is another function, it doesn't need to go into brackets.

-### Closures
-- Difference in Kotlin closures is that internal function **captures value everytime**.
-- This is unlike other languages where value is captured only once.

 ### Extension functions
 - Using this you can extend existing class without inheriting them.